mpuerta004/RecommenderSystem/README.md

 4. **Create a Campaign:** At http://localhost:8001 in secction Campaign at the endpoint post.
     ![](./Picture_readme/Campaign_section.PNG)

-    For example, if we want to create a sort campaign to get air quality data for a small area.
-So the strategy of this campaign is to collect as many measurements as possible for the campaign duration (which should not be long).
+    For example, if we want to create a short campaign to get air quality data for a small area.
+So, the strategy of this campaign is to collect as many measurements as possible for the campaign duration (which should not be long).
 Click on the POST endpoint and then in the "Try it out" button, and complete the Request body (picture example).
-The created_id was to be the id of a QueenBee of the hive.
+The creator_id must be the id of a QueenBee of the hive.
     ![](./Picture_readme/Campaign_post.PNG)

     We can visualize the campaign map with the /hives/{hive_id}/campaigns/{campaign_id}/show endpoint.
-In this case, the campaign has the next surface:
+In this case, the campaign has the following surface:
     ![](./Picture_readme/Campaign_show.PNG)
-5. **DEMO** If we want to visualize how the micro-volunteer engine works, we can execute the demo endpoint in the demo section.
-The result was allocated to the src/Servicio/app/Pictures/Measurements and src/Servicio/app/Pictures/Recommender folders.
+5. **DEMO** If we want to visualize how the micro-volunteer engine works, you can execute the demo endpoint in the demo section.
+The result is allocated to the src/Servicio/app/Pictures/Measurements and src/Servicio/app/Pictures/Recommender folders.